Understanding the electricity generation process and how power gets to your home can help you make eco-conscious and cost-saving choices.

 - Solar: Captures sunlight using photovoltaic cells to knock electrons loose, generating a current without needing a spinning turbine.

-Renewable vs. Nonrenewable Energy Sources
+Primary vs. Secondary Energy Sources Explained

 | Market Type | Utility (Delivery Company) | Supplier (Generation Company) |